caranuial/LogAnalysis/README.md

 Copy files into your local vagrant folder.

+Copy udacity DB file into your local vagrant folder.

 Run Bash, navigate to your vagrant folder.

-Run Vagrant.
+Run Vagrant. (vagrant up)

-Log into it.
+Log into it. (winpty vagrant ssh)

-Navigate into and run "python log_analysis.py"
+Navigate to your vagrant folder (cd /vagrant)

+Load DB (psql -d news -f newsdata.sql).

+Run program (python log_analysis.py)

 Next you will see results in comand line.